justinpak13/PPP-Analysis-Project/README.md

     * Under APIs and Services, enable the following:
         * Identity and Access Management (IAM) API
         * IAM service account credentials API
-    * go to manage keys -> create new json key
+    * back under the IAM & admin section, select the service account you made earlier.
+Then go to keys -> add key -> create new json key
-    * In the keys folder, replace the text file with your json file containing your key and rename the file "google_credentials.json" for consistency going forward
+    * In the folder that you saved this repo in, there should be a keys folder.
+In the keys folder, replace the text file with your json file containing your key and rename the file "google_credentials.json" for consistency going forward
 * download SDK for local setup
     * https://cloud.google.com/sdk
-* set up environment variable to point to your downloaded auth-keys
+* set up environment variable to point to your downloaded auth-keys.
+Run the following code but replace the path

-    <code> export GOOGLE_APPLICATION_CREDENTIALS="<path/to/your/service-account-authkeys>.json"</code>
-use set on windows
+    <code> export GOOGLE_APPLICATION_CREDENTIALS="<path/to/your/service-account-authkeys>google_credentials.json"</code> use set instead of export on windows

-    Refresh token/session, and verify authentication
+* Refresh token/session, and verify authentication

     <code>gcloud auth application-default login</code>